The church organ and me!

 After a number of years at Fletton I heard that the organist of Woodston was leaving and I volunteered my services.
 For a while I was organist at both churches and could just manage to cycle from Fletton to Woodston in time for the 11.00 service.
 It was just that Woodston paid better fees.
 In some ways the organ was not as good; the swell was pretty boring and the Trumpet practically unusable.
 There was a celeste stop, however, which I had not had at Fletton.
 The Great was a pretty standard 8, 8, 8, 4, 2 but the 2' was right in front of the player.
 The tuners (Johnson's of Cambridge) had overhauled the organ some years earlier and had stuck a board in front of the 2' which the previous organist kept taking out.
 The Swell to Great coupler made the action heavy and I used it sparingly.
 I always felt the stool was too low but I seemed to manage.

-play for Evensong, although there was ringing at Woodston, my
+although there was ringing at Woodston, my girlfriend,

-needs no further explanation!
-I also rang quite a
+explanation!
+I also rang quite a few quarter

 At Woodston I worked for my A.R.C.O. (and passed).
 I also managed to play Jongen's "Toccata" which was one of Andrew Newberry's main pieces at the time [Hear a short excerpt of him playing it].
 Anne turned pages for me for this but I have not played it since!
 I keep trying to revise it; in my teens I may not have been so fussy about incorrect rhythms but I did make a fair stab at it.